Kate Middleton News: Kate Chooses British Fashion And Values As Brexit Looms

 The Duchess made a compelling statement in favor of British designers when she chose that now-famous lacy green confection for her appearance at the historic British center of art.
 Because Middleton is a patron of the National Portrait Gallery and an art history student, it’s no news that Kate has a special interest in encouraging and supporting British art.

 There’s more to Middleton’s art interests.
 As a senior member of the British royal family, Kate has a special interest in upholding, promoting, and even shielding British artists and artisans.
-In the face of Brexit news that Brexit was officially triggered by Prime Minister Theresa May on the day after Kate Middleton visited the gallery, the future of Britain’s relationship with the rest of Europe is “littered with pitfalls,” and that applies to art makers too.
+In the face of news that Brexit was officially triggered by Prime Minister Theresa May on the day after Kate Middleton visited the gallery, the future of Britain’s relationship with the rest of Europe is “littered with pitfalls,” and that applies to art makers too.

 According to the New York Times, news reports confirm that the United Kingdom is committed to a vision of a “truly global Britain, the best friend and neighbor to our European partners but a country that reaches beyond the borders of Europe too.”
 Kate Middleton, Prince William, and the other royals have a job to do as they work to smooth the rocky path of Brexit and exemplify the “enduring power of the British spirit.”